RaythCo-Creations/raythco-creations.github.io/download-pages/mcbehavior/difficulty-plus.md

 Regarding mob spawning with enchanted armor/gear: Some mobs may not always spawn with armor (zombies/skeletons etc) but any gear or weapons they do spawn with will be enchanted.

+When you load this pack, it will default to godlike difficulty.
+You can change this by clicking the cog icon under "active packs" in your world settings.

 ## Download

 [Click Here](https://github.com/RaythCo-Creations/downloads/raw/main/behavior-packs/RC%20Difficulty%2B.mcpack)